LUX Celebrates A Century Of Unmatched Fragrance With Still There Campaign

-(MENAFN- Media OutReach Newswire) LUX invites everyone to rediscover the enduring power of its fragrances and to experience firsthand why, after a hundred years, LUX's signature scents are“Still There.”
-SINGAPORE - Media OutReach Newswire - 24 April 2024 - The global beauty brand under Unilever, LUX, a pioneer in luxurious personal care and fragrant soaps, is proud to announce its new campaign, "Still There", created by VML Singapore, this campaign is a nostalgic journey through time that showcases the enduring appeal and lasting power of its signature fragrances.
+data-text="LUX Celebrates A Century Of Unmatched Fragrance With "Still There" Campaign" data-link=" Celebrates A Century Of Unmatched Fragrance With "Still There" Campaign" class="whatsapp">Shar LUX invites everyone to rediscover the enduring power of its fragrances and to experience firsthand why, after a hundred years, LUX's signature scents are Still There.

+SINGAPORE - Media OutReach Newswire - 24 April 2024 - The global beauty brand under Unilever, LUX, a pioneer in luxurious personal care and fragrant soaps, is proud to announce its new campaign, 'Still There', created by VML Singapore, this campaign is a nostalgic journey through time that showcases the enduring appeal and lasting power of its signature fragrances.

 Honouring a remarkable 100-year legacy of infusing fine French fragrances into its products, LUX reaffirms its commitment to quality and draws on this proud heritage to highlight the lasting power of LUX's unique scents, which continue to enchant users decades after their introduction, setting a new standard in the personal care industry.